nickelsh1ts/streamarr/README.md

 - An integrated notification system with custom notification triggers.
 - Enable Customization of the Help Center.
 - Fully customizable email newsletters and communications.
+- Disable the home page.
+- Theme and Logo customization.

 With more features to come!
 Check out the [issue tracker](https://github.com/nickelsh1ts/streamarr/issues) to see what's been requested already.